-If you are forced to spend a lot of time in the mountains without access to modern technology you will learn that the weather can change dramatically and you will need to plan your actions accordingly.
+If you are forced to spend a lot of time in the mountains without access to modern technology you will learn that the weather can change dramatically.
+In such situations you will need to plan your actions accordingly.

-In order to be able to predict the weather using the clouds it is important to understand the movement and the formation of the clouds as a clear signal to decide if you need to build a shelter or carry on with your adventure.
+In order to be able to predict the weather using the clouds it is important to understand the movement and the formation of the clouds.
+They can provide a clear signal to decide if you need to build a shelter or carry on with your adventure.

 How to predict the weather using the clouds classification:

 There are four major groups of clouds based on their structure and location: Cirrus, Alto, Stratus and Cumulus.
-These basic forms may be present simultaneously; they can evolve from one form to another and they can combine into various permutations as you will see in this article.
-Elevation is a predominant factor in classifying clouds and for example, Cirrus clouds occur only in the upper part of the troposphere.
+These basic forms may be present simultaneously.
+They can evolve from one form to another and they can combine into various permutations as you will see in this article.
+Elevation is a predominant factor in classifying clouds.
+For example, Cirrus clouds occur only in the upper part of the troposphere.

 Cirrostratus clouds are very thin high-altitude clouds that uniformly cover the sky in layers like a veil.
 The Latin name means layered curled hair and when forming, these clouds will give the sky milky appearance or something like a thin, tangled web.
 When these Cirrostratus clouds blanket across the sky, rain is on its way within a day or so.